appbaseio/reactive-manual/content/docs/map-components/GeoDistanceDropdown.md

 - **value** `Object` [optional] controls the current value of the component.
 It sets the item from the list & also sets the location (on mount and on update).
 Use this prop in conjunction with `onChange` function.
 - **onChange** `function` [optional] is a callback function which accepts component's current **value** as a parameter.
-It is called when you are using the `value` props and the component's value changes.
+It is called when you are using the `value` prop and the component's value changes.
 This prop is used to implement the [controlled component](https://reactjs.org/docs/forms.html#controlled-components) behavior.
 - **showIcon** `Boolean` [optional] whether to display a search or custom icon in the input box.
 Defaults to `true`.
 - **iconPosition** `String` [optional]